nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Sat Mar 07 2026)
+### Joke of the day (Sun Mar 08 2026)
 <!-- joke -->
->A man once asked Chuck Norris if his real name is 'Charles'.
-Chuck Norris did not respond, he simply stared at him until he exploded.
+>Jack Bauer tried to use his detailed knowledge of torture techniques, but to no avail: Chuck Norris thrives on pain.
+Chuck Norris then ripped off Jack Bauer's arm and beat him to death with it.
+Game, set, match.
 <!-- /joke -->

-*Last update: Sat, 07 Mar 2026 01:13:14 GMT*
+*Last update: Sun, 08 Mar 2026 01:19:08 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)